 Bump-fire devices are just one type of a variety of attachments sold in the United States to increase the rate of fire of semiautomatic firearms to mimic the firepower of a fully automatic machine gun.
-Most of these devices have been determined to be legal and can be sold unencumbered by gun laws.
+Many of these devices are not affected by recently implemented regulations limiting the availability of bump-fires.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is in charge of reviewing such devices to determine whether they enable a firearm to actually function as a machine gun−in which case they are illegal to possess pursuant to the federal ban on the possession by private citizens of machine guns manufactured after May 19, 1986.

 ATF Opinion Letters on Devices to Increase the Rate of Fire of Semiautomatic Firearms